 Björn: There are margins in different dimensions.
 For many, logistics will be expensive on Amazon, which means that the margin on the bottom line will shrink.
 However, if you currently have an inefficient logistics setup and expensive warehousing, selling on Amazon might lead to logistics becoming more efficient – which in turn means that you don’t need to have the same margins.

 Johan: Just as you adjust price levels based on price comparison sites, you will need to work on monitoring Amazon.
 You have to review your entire pricing strategy.
 Having the lowest price everywhere is not sustainable over time, for example.
 If a European inventory is shown on Amazon, Swedish products will be compared with similar products, but in a completely different market with a completely different margin structure.

-Björn: Most likely you will need different pricing strategies on Amazon and on your site.
-The most heavily discounted prices on your own site used to attract customers to the site may not need to be as low on Amazon – as long as you’re competitive in that channel.
+Björn: It’s likely that you will need different pricing strategies on Amazon and on your site.
+The most heavily discounted prices on your own site (used to attract customers to the site) may not need to be as low on Amazon – as long as you’re competitive in that channel.
 Simply put – the right price in the right channel.

-“Most likely you will need different pricing strategies on Amazon and on your site.”
+”It’s likely that you will need different pricing strategies on Amazon and on your site.”

 8. What competence do I need in-house at my company to succeed?

 Johan: Bring in someone who sets aside time to really work, test and try to understand how it works.
 Learn from the best on Amazon – what do they do?
 Why do some sell more than others of the exact same product?
 Probably because their customer journey is frictionless and that they have worked on building their brand.

 Björn: You have to understand your position really well, understand how you stand out and then you have to learn how performance marketing works in this channel.
 How do I position myself?
 You need to master the supply chain and logistics flows, because on Amazon one major ranking factor is availability – always having your products in stock.